 - When at the ocean or river, equip you dog with a water safety vest, whether they are strong swimmers or not.
-Never let them go into deep water, and watch out for underwater predators.
+Never let them go into deep water and watch out for underwater predators.

-- Know when to call it quits, bring your dog out onto dry land if they become tired.
+- Know when to call it quits.
+Bring your dog out onto dry land if they become tired.
 Give them enough time to drink water, take a necessary potty break, or even have a nice relaxing nap before going back into the water.

 - You should never leave your dog in a car by themselves, especially during summer.
-The temperature in a car climbs quickly, turning the car into an oven, and can result in heat stroke, organ damage, coma and death.
+The temperature in a car rises quickly, turning the car into an oven, and can result in heat stroke, organ damage, coma and death.

-- When traveling in a car, ideally, your dog should be buckled into a safety belt or canine car seat, to protect them from injury in case of a car accident.
+- When traveling in a car, ideally, your dog should be buckled into a safety belt or canine car seat to protect them from injury in case of a car accident.